Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Empirical application and results

+Apart from the equal-weighted portfolios, the value-weighted method is widely used as the asset allocation strategy.
+As early as \citet{Fama1993CommonBonds} to later GKX2020 \citep{Gu2020EmpiricalLearning}, all factor models have employed the value-weighted method.
+Specifically, value weights are generated from the ratio of an individual stock’s market capitalization to the total market capitalization of all selected stocks.
+The portfolio returns are generated by the weighted average of the individual stocks' returns.
+Table~\ref{tab:VW_ch2} is the back-testing results of the value-weighted portfolios of the selected stocks.
+Compared with the equal-weighted method, the value-weighted method distributes more weight on larger-cap stocks, which increases the impact of the larger-cap stocks and decreases the impact of smaller-cap stocks.
+By comparing the performance of the equal-weighted portfolios and the value-weighted portfolios, we can evaluate the sensitivity of the models to the stock's market capitalization or namely, the volatility of the stock returns.
 With the full testing period, the conclusions drawn from the equal-weighted portfolio still hold for the value-weighted portfolio.
-From the table, the annual returns of all models are quite similar to the equal-weighted portfolio’s annual returns, but standard deviations are lower than the equal-weighted portfolio’s.
-The Sharpe Ratios are relatively higher, but the Sortino Ratios are varying among models.
-The differences in Sortino Ratio between individual models are less pronounced when compared with equal-weighted portfolio’s Sortino Ratios.
-The overall maximum drawdowns are dropped considerably, and the highest Sortino Ratio value shows up on the proposed MLP model with 3 hidden layers which comes with the second lowest MDD (33.04\%).
+From the table, the annualized returns of all models are quite similar to the equal-weighted portfolio’s annualized returns, but standard deviations are lower than the equal-weighted portfolio’s.
+The Sharpe Ratios are relatively higher, but the Sortino Ratios vary among models.
+The differences in Sortino Ratio between individual models are less pronounced when compared with the equal-weighted portfolio’s Sortino Ratios.
+The overall maximum drawdowns are dropped considerably, and the highest Sortino Ratio value shows up on the proposed MLP model with 3 hidden layers, which comes with the second lowest MDD (33.04\%).
 Compared to the lowest MDD in the equal-weighted portfolio with the full testing period, it dropped 15.37\%.
 This implies that the value-weighted portfolio moderates the downside risks with a reasonable gain in the full testing period.
 Figure~\ref{fig:VW_cumulative_ch2} also shows how the value-weighted portfolio moderates the downside risks.
 Figure~\ref{fig:VW_cumulative_ch2} presents the full testing period cumulative returns of all models.
 It exhibits clearly that MLP with 3 hidden layers (green line) well reduced the downside fluctuation with a decent gain.
 Signal-detecting failure still exists in the deep MLP model and GKX2020 models. \\